 - Acrylic Floating Shelves $20

 In total, I spent $1006.00, not counting tax or delivery fees.
 The sconces will be $200, so by estimation, we probably spent about $1500 after taxes and shipping are accounted for.
 Considering the Modsy design plan totaled out to be over $10k, I think we did pretty damn good.
-Come back next Monday for Part 3, which will finally [hopefully] be the full reveal of the room.
-I am so ready to get this D.0.N.E!
+Go here for Part 3, the full reveal of the room, and see why I was so excited to get this D.O.N.E!